javascriptjenn02/cs1710-final-project-pathways/README.md

 ## Running

 The bottom of our scheduler.frg file has a series of run statements that produces different traces that satisfy different combinations of requirements.
 To see an instance, uncomment the desired run statement.
+To use our visualizer, please copy the visualizer.js into the script tab in Sterling.

 ## Challenges